yorozen/redislabs-docs/content/rc/concepts/data-persistence.md

 description:
 weight: $weight
 alwaysopen: false
-categories: ["RC Pro"]
+categories: ["RC"]
 ---
-Redis Cloud Pro supports persisting your data to disk on a per-database basis and in multiple ways.
-Unlike a few cloud provider's Redis offerings, Redis Cloud Pro has two options for persistence, Append Only File (AOF) and Snapshot (RDB), and in addition, data-persistence is always performed over a persistent storage that is attached to the cloud instance (e.g. AWS EBS).
-This makes sure that there is no data lost in case of a node failure event, as the new cloud instance will be attached to the existing persistent storage volume.
+Redis Cloud supports persisting your data to disk on a per-database basis and in multiple ways.
+Unlike a few cloud provider's Redis offerings,
+Redis Cloud has two options for persistence, Append Only File (AOF) and Snapshot (RDB).
+Data-persistence is always performed over a persistent storage that is attached to the cloud instance (e.g. AWS EBS).
+This makes sure that there is no data lost in case of a node failure event because the new cloud instance will be attached to the existing persistent storage volume.

 Data persistence, via AOF or snapshots, is used solely to restore the database if it fails.
 This is necessary as Redis is an in-memory